wpscott/UxPlay/README.txt

 -   GPLv3, open source.
--   Originally supported only AirPlay Mirror protocol, now has added support for AirPlay Audio-only (Apple Lossless ALAC) streaming from current iOS/iPadOS 15.5 clients. **There is no support for Airplay video-streaming protocol.**
+-   Originally supported only AirPlay Mirror protocol, now has added support for AirPlay Audio-only (Apple Lossless ALAC) streaming from current iOS/iPadOS 15.5 clients. **There is no support for Airplay2 video-streaming protocol.**
 -   macOS computers (2011 or later, both Intel and "Apple Silicon" M1 systems) can act either as AirPlay clients, or as the server running